MichaelRFairhurst/dust/README.md

 - [ ] use locality sensitive hashing to dedupe failures with different messages (or in the case of timeouts, the same messages) by jaccard index of their code coverage sets.
 Perhaps from: https://arxiv.org/pdf/1811.04633
+- [ ] customizable limits & timeouts for simplifier?

 etc.